Meaning of bimbo is much more than an attractive and dumb female. Nowadays the word bimbo doesn't have anything to do with intellect.

-This means that they have often gone plastic surgery operation or multiple plastic surgery operations to enhance their looks by getting breast implants, butt implants and lip fillers.
+Bimbos are plastic positive, which means that they have often gone plastic surgery operation or multiple plastic surgery operations to enhance their looks by getting breast implants, butt implants and lip fillers.

 By 2010, breast augmentation was the most popular form of plastic surgery in the US (it first eclipsed liposuction in 2008), with 318,123 procedures performed that year, 62% of which using silicone implants.

 It depends about the situation.
 Many people still unfairly think, that sexually attractive woman - who isn't afraid to show it - cannot be nothing but dumb woman.

 But fortunately the winds are changing for sure!
 Because 2020 decade’s bimbo movement is different “The bimbo aesthetic is being reclaimed and weaponised – and there is power in reclaiming words that have historically been used to dehumanise and belittle people.
 It rewrites their connotations.” says Dr Harriet Fletcher, a researcher specialising in gender and celebrity culture at Lancaster University.

 - This year I’m becoming a full-on bimbo – it’s better to be stupid and hot https://www.theguardian.com/commentisfree/2022/jan/20/this-year-im-becoming-a-full-on-bimbo-its-better-to-be-stupid-and-hot